Membership Application Forms here>>

 - Junior (under18)

 Under the rules of our affiliation all members must be members of the BMFA which also guarantees the necessary third party insurance.
-This is generally arranged as part of club membership, but existing BMFA members pay only the club fee and joining fee if applicable.
+This is generally arranged as part of the Winchester club membership, but associate BMFA members pay only the club fee and joining fee if applicable.
 The club and BMFA year runs from January to December.
-An arrangement exists to provide a credit towards the following year’s membership for people who join late in the year.

 A number of members are novice flyers under tuition from club instructors.
 Whilst this is a free of charge service the club endevours to provide, there are only a limited number of instructors and tuition to new members cannot be guaranteed.